 The key, however, is to not leave your practicing to the night before (or even two or three days before depending on how big of a presentation you have to deliver and your level of anxiety).
 Practicing the night before is inherently stressful because you have a looming deadline of the next morning to meet, resulting in extra anxiety.

+Instead, spread your practice presentations out over a few days.
+Allow yourself a few times to go through your presentation to see what you know well, which parts are a little trickier, and the parts that may require some reworking.
 Don’t feel that every time you run through your presentation you need to start at the beginning and go all the way to the end.
 If there’s a tricky slide in the middle that details your company’s operational strategy and has a lot of components, know that it’s okay just to practice that slide for a while.
 Practice what you need to practice.

 By spreading your practice run-throughs out over a few days, you give yourself more time to think about the presentation in a less stressful manner.
 It also gives you a chance to seek out feedback from others, like your colleagues, friends, and family.
 Initially, they can provide feedback about the structure of your presentation.
 Does it make sense to the audience?
 Is it easy to follow?
 Are there places where you could perhaps explain more or less?

+As you refine your presentation through practice and get more comfortable with it, their feedback can transition to focusing on how to make the delivery of the presentation stronger.
 Are you talking too fast?
 Should you make more eye contact with your audience?
 Do you tend to pace back and forth or move your hands in an awkward manner?
 Your colleagues, friends, and family can watch your presentation multiple times if you continue to practice and improve upon your presentation, and offer different, beneficial advice each time.

 Tip: If you’re looking to become a better public speaker in general, consider joining Toastmasters—an international organization that helps members improve public speaking skills.